calculusman/ProjectManaTea/README.md

 # ProjectManaTea
-Restoring Mana, a Cup at a Time.
+Restoring Mana . . .
+One Cup at a Time

+Authors:
+Andrew Kuo